-6.2.3.2.5 Start of Interception with an Established PDU Session
+6.2.3.2.5 Start Of Interception with an established PDU session

 The IRI-POI in the SMF shall generate an XIRISMFStartOfInterceptionWithEstablishedPDUSessionMessage when the IRI-POI present in the SMF detects that a PDU session has already been established for the target UE when interception starts.

-In a non-roaming scenario, the IRI-POI in the SMF (or in a roaming scenario, the IRI-POI in the V-SMF in the VPLMN) shall generate the xIRI SMF Start of Interception with Established PDU Session message when it detects that a new interception for a UE is activated (i.e. provisioned by the LIPF) for the following case:
+In a non-roaming scenario, the IRI-POI in the SMF (or in a roaming scenario, the IRI-POI in the V-SMF in the VPLMN) shall generate the xIRI SMF Start Of Interception with established PDU session message when it detects that a new interception for a UE is activated (i.e. provisioned by the LIPF) for the following case:

-- The 5G session management state (5GSM) within the SMF for that UE is 5GSM: PDU SESSION ACTIVE or 5GSM: PDU SESSION MODIFICATION PENDING.
+- The 5G Session Management (5GSM) state within the SMF for that UE is 5GSM: PDU SESSION ACTIVE or 5GSM: PDU SESSION MODIFICATION PENDING.